EdricChan03/ngx-ytd-api-builds/README.md

       <td>Videos</td>
       <td>
         <ul>
-          <li>Only the method for getting info about a video has been implemented.</li>
+          <li>The methods for getting info about a video and the rating of a video have been implemented.</li>
-          <li>The API is currently postponed due to the lack of time to continue.</li>
+          <li>The API is currently being worked on.</li>
         </ul>
       </td>
       <td><em>No docs available</em></td>